VForWaTer/tool-specs/docs/container.md

 ### Citation information

-Each of the template repositories include a `CITATION.cff` to distribute citation information to users of the tool.
-You, as a developer, should **replace** the citation information in the template repositories.
-The templates are licensed as CC zero.
+Each of the template repositories includes a `CITATION.cff` file, which provides standardized citation metadata for your tool.
+As a developer, you should **replace** the placeholder citation information in the template with details relevant to your own project.

+The `CITATION.cff` file helps users properly cite your tool/software, increasing its visibility and ensuring you receive appropriate credit.
+It also aligns your project with FAIR principles by making citation metadata machine-readable and interoperable.

+GitHub automatically detects this file and displays a “Cite this repository” button.
+When used with services like Zenodo, the metadata from `CITATION.cff` can be used to generate a DOI with embedded citation information.
+Other tools such as Zotero also support this format.

-The `CITATION.cff` file format is described [here](https://citation-file-format.github.io/).
+The `CITATION.cff` file full format specifications and documentation is described [here](https://citation-file-format.github.io/).
-There is also an online tool to build these files:
+To create or edit your file, you can use the online tool:
 [https://citation-file-format.github.io/cff-initializer-javascript/](https://citation-file-format.github.io/cff-initializer-javascript/)

-CFF files are well supported by Github, Zenodo or Zotero.